KatherineMichel/digital-commonplace/tools-python-and-django-tools-and-deployment.md

 cog
 https://twitter.com/hynek/status/1460897764338974725 | Hynek Schlawack on Twitter: "As a test balloon, I’ve switched structlog from https://t.co/PihDrIF58S to flit w/ pyproject.toml in combination with @nedbat’s cog to maintain some deduplication.
 I think I like it!
 Sharp tools that do one thing well FTW. https://t.co/w2RM4Ckyke" / Twitter https://twitter.com/webology/status/1461410256387518475 | ✨ Jeff Triplett ✨ on Twitter: "⚙ Cog will always be near and dear to my heart.
 It was one of the first two or three Python apps that I used before I was a Python developer. ➡️ Check out @simonw's writeup and I'm happy I could bring more awareness of the app." / Twitter

+Simon- Cog
+https://twitter.com/simonw/status/1481020195074293761 | Simon Willison on Twitter: "I've been solving so many documentation problems with @nedbat's cog tool recently - it's fantastic for keeping documentation automatically up-to-date, in Markdown or rST) Here's a new page of sqlite-utils docs showing --help for every CLI command! https://t.co/Dwef9p2h8P https://t.co/8tyfyfe7AT" / Twitter

 setuptools-scm
 https://twitter.com/FlipperPA/status/1443754401479512066 | Tim A. on Twitter: "@AlbinPCLarsson @easyaspython I used to do the exact sand thing.
 Then I discovered the setuptools-scm package and twine.
 Have ya tried them?" / Twitter